 Passport Photos Overview:

 Almost all international travel requires a passport to get in and out of the country.
-When submitting your application for a passport, it is essential to never overlook the photo.
+When submitting your passport application, it is essential to never overlook the photo.
 Unlike a driver’s license, where the photo is taken by government employees, passport photos must be submitted with the rest of the application.
 Because of this, it is important to understand the requirements associated with a photo before completing your application.

 A good passport photo should be an accurate representation of your daily appearance.
 Photos should be taken no more than six months before your application is submitted.
 All photos must be exactly 2 inches tall and 2 inches wide with no variations.
 The photo must be high resolution and should be in color.
 The background should be a solid color, and white or cream is often preferred.
 The composition of the photo should feature the head and shoulders with the head taking up the majority of the frame.